tc39/notes/meetings/2020-03/april-2.md

 Regarding the scheduling my preference is the current schedule of 3 days.
 The problem with using more days is the jet lag if we start messing around with the timezones.
 That’s also a problem with more frequent, like monthly meetings.
 If i have to do a meeting between midnight and 5am (my time) then that would put me out of commission for a few days, just due to jet lag.
 So I would rather have longer meetings, and if we need to mess with timezones, I’d rather do it all at once rather than once a month.

-LBR: I agree scientifically that we can't expect a miracle, we need to wait for data.
+LEO: I agree scientifically that we can't expect a miracle, we need to wait for data.
 Considering what I've heard, we are not going to have an update in the next 2 months.
 So I honestly would rather not make travel plans for at least 2020.
 This is my approach to it because I don’t know what to expect, and I need to figure out what it’s going to be like in the next few months to figure out what I’ll be doing in the meeting, so I think it’s much safer to say we just won’t travel in 2020.

 MM: I agree with many of the things that have been said.
 I'd like to add, even if a vaccine were discovered tomorrow and we were all immune and safe soon, I would advocate that we permanently move to only-remote meetings.
 The reason is that my experience up til now has been that often it’s quite burdensome to travel, so I've occasionally tried the remote option.
 Each time it's been a really terrible experience.
 It’s always for me and my own experience it sucked to be remote for an in person meeting.
 These last few days have really worked well, as a remote attendee the experience was really comparable in terms of productivity and in terms of our ability to communicate - and this was our first one, we’re still debugging the process.
 I think putting it online-only brings up the quality of the online experience to the level of the in-person experience.

-LBR: I have strong support for the monthly remote meetings.
+LEO: I have strong support for the monthly remote meetings.
 As I like the in person meetings I would love to keep in person meetings, but definitely not for 2020.
 I’d love to have this merging of monthly meetings and in person meetings.
 I’m not going to say anything about how many days because I’m flexible about it, so it should be what fits best for TC39.
 This meeting, for being a full-remote meeting, has been very productive as MM said.

 PDL: I second what MM said.